MicrosoftDocs/VBA-Docs/api/Access.AccessObjectProperty.Name.md

 You can't use "Form" or "Report" to name a control or section.

-Controls on the same form, report, or data access page can't have the same name, but controls on different forms, reports or data access pages can have the same name.
+Controls on the same form, report, or data access page can't have the same name, but controls on different forms, reports, or data access pages can have the same name.
 A control and a section on the same form can't share the same name.